lydell/elm-safe-virtual-dom/README.md

 2. The [elm-janitor](https://github.com/elm-janitor/) project might merge the [pull requests](#the-pull-requests) I’ve made to the upstream Elm packages.
 If that happens, you can use their [apply-patches](https://github.com/elm-janitor/apply-patches) script to install (not just my forks, but fixes to other `elm/*` packages as well).
 Or whatever other way there is to install elm-janitor fixes.

-Finally, there are two ways for those who like living on the edge:
+Finally, there are a few ways for those who like living on the edge:

 1. The [Zokka](https://github.com/Zokka-Dev/zokka-compiler) fork of the Elm compiler supports overriding dependencies.

 2. [elm-sideload](https://github.com/jmpavlick/elm-sideload) is a CLI tool for sideloading/overriding Elm packages from your elm.json.

+3. [elm-wrap](https://github.com/dsimunic/elm-wrap) is a CLI wrapper around `elm` that adds support for custom package registries and policies.

 #### How to modify installed Elm packages